Hampton Financial (TSXV:HFC) E10: C$0.00 (As of Feb. 2026)

 Hampton Financial Business Description

-Hampton Financial Corp along with its subsidiaries operates as an investment dealer and provides investment advisory and brokerage services.
-It also offers wealth management services to retail and institutional clients.
-In addition, the company provides investment banking services, which include assisting companies with raising capital, advising on mergers and acquisitions, and aiding issuers in obtaining a listing on a recognized securities exchange in Canada.
-The Company operates in only one business segment, namely investment advisory and brokerage services.
+Hampton Financial Corp is a holding company.
+Through its subsidiary, the company operates as a registered investment dealer, providing investment advisory and brokerage services.
+It is engaged in family office, wealth management, institutional services, and capital markets activities.
+Additionally, the company provides investment banking services, which include assisting companies with raising capital, advising on mergers and acquisitions, and aiding issuers in obtaining a listing on a recognized securities exchange in Canada.
+The company operates in two business segments: i) Investment advisory and brokerage services, ii) Commercial factoring business.
+The majority of revenue is derived from Investment advisory and brokerage services.